Starr Parodi: Composer, producer, arranger and conductor

-The duo also composed the musical theme for the 1990s-era United Artists production logo.

-In 2009 Parodi became the first woman composer to have her orchestral work represented nightly at the Pageant of the Masters in Laguna Beach, California with over a quarter million audience members in attendance annually.
+In 2009 Parodi became the first woman composer to have her orchestral work represented nightly at the Pageant of the Masters in Laguna Beach, California.
 Parodi is currently a featured composer at The Pageant of the Masters.

+Parodi also composed the musical theme for the 1990s-era United Artists production logo.

-Parodi was selected to study with Jerry Goldsmith in his first BMI conducting master class.
-Starr has passionately conducted ensembles from 5 to 95 pieces in live orchestral, live television and studio recording environments.
+Parodi was selected to study with Jerry Goldsmith in his first BMI-conducting master class.
+Parodi has since conducted ensembles from 5 to 95 pieces in live orchestral, live television, and studio recording environments.